ices-tools-prod/icesConnect/README.md

 ### icesConnect

-icesConnect provides GET, POST and PUT functions for users whishing to connect to ICES web services.
+icesConnect provides GET, POST and PUT functions for users wishing to connect to ICES web services.
 The package provides the option to use tokens for ICES web services that require authentication and authorization.
 The token can be fetched using the users, username and